Four Years with CloudForecast, Now What?

 - RDS: Check for GP2

-With this renewed focus on AWS, we must sunset Barometer, our Kubernetes Cost Management feature.
+With this renewed focus on AWS, we must sunset Barometer, our Kubernetes Cost Management.
 We’ve spent about a year and a half beta-testing and improving this feature with our users.
 However, we faced issues dedicating engineering resources and time while trying to meet the demand of enhancing our AWS cost-monitoring features.

 AWS cost is already complex enough.
 Adding improvements to Barometer meant a slowdown of AWS-related features, which was getting increasingly demanding as we grew.
 Instead of “spinning our wheels” with Barometer, we plan to turn off the feature by the month’s end and start recommending KubeCost and their OpenCost open-source project to our users.
 We believe KubeCost is the best tool to help monitor and manage Kubernetes costs.